 I was on the phone the other day with California orange grower Dennis Johnston for a story.
-We talked about the 100 acres of Satsuma mandarins he sells with the stems and leaves on, an Asian tradition he says is becoming more widespread.
+We talked about the 100 acres of Satsuma mandarins he sells with the stems and leaves on, an Asian tradition that’s becoming more widespread.

 The next day, I was passing the little Asian fruit store near my home and there they were – bright orange Satsumas attached to a spindly stem like a mast, with a sail of waxy green leaves.
 They sat atop an empty box splashed with the Blue Jay brand.

 Yup, they were Dennis’ oranges, trucked all the way from the San Joaquin Valley.
 Fresh, sweet and easy to peel.